 Weight Management

-We are excited to bring our patients the latest in weight loss solutions with Semaglutide and Tirzepatide.
+We are excited to bring our patients the latest in weight loss solutions with formulations of GLP-1 weight loss medications.
 These breakthrough medications are designed to help individuals struggling to shed stubborn weight and manage their overall wellness.
-Originally developed for diabetes management, Semaglutide has proven effective in regulating appetite and promoting weight loss.
-Tirzepatide enhances this by combining the actions of two hormones, further suppressing appetite and boosting metabolic processes.
+Originally developed for diabetes management, formulations of GLP-1 weight loss medications have proven effective in regulating appetite and promoting weight loss.
+These medications enhance this by combining the actions of two hormones, further suppressing appetite and boosting metabolic processes.
 These new services offer a promising option for those who have found traditional weight loss methods challenging, providing a fresh pathway to achieving and maintaining a healthier weight and lifestyle.

-Semaglutide is a synthetic version of a naturally occurring hormone, classified as a GLP-1 analog.
+A formulation of GLP-1 weight loss medications is a synthetic version of a naturally occurring hormone, classified as a GLP-1 analog.
 Its primary functions include boosting insulin production, reducing glucagon secretion, and influencing brain areas responsible for appetite regulation and food intake.
-A slight molecular modification allows semaglutide to remain active in the body for weeks, unlike the body’s natural version which lasts only minutes.
+A slight molecular modification allows a formulation of GLP-1 weight loss medications to remain active in the body for weeks, unlike the body’s natural version which lasts only minutes.

 Dosing Protocol

-Semaglutide treatment typically follows a gradual dose escalation:
+GLP-1 Weight loss medications typically follow a gradual dose escalation:

 Common side effects include nausea and constipation.
 Less frequent effects may include acid reflux, abdominal discomfort, vomiting, and diarrhea.
 If you experience these symptoms, please inform your healthcare provider as it may indicate the need for a dosage adjustment.

 Serious side effects are more likely in patients with conditions such as hypoglycemia, kidney problems, or a history of allergic reactions.
-Semaglutide is not suitable for type 1 diabetes or diabetic ketoacidosis.
-It should not be combined with other GLP-1 medications.
+Formulations of GLP-1 weight loss medications are not suitable for type 1 diabetes or diabetic ketoacidosis.
+They should not be combined with other GLP-1 medications.

-Caution: Patients with a personal or family history of Multiple Endocrine Neoplasia Syndrome Type 2 or Medullary Thyroid Cancer should avoid semaglutide due to the risk of thyroid c-cell tumors.
+Caution: Patients with a personal or family history of Multiple Endocrine Neoplasia Syndrome Type 2 or Medullary Thyroid Cancer should avoid formulations of GLP-1 weight loss medications due to the risk of thyroid c-cell tumors.
 Those with a history of pancreatitis should consult their healthcare provider before use.

 Decreased appetite and cravings, weight-loss and improved Blood Glucose control.

-Semaglutide is a modified molecule our bodies make, called a GLP1 analog.
-It works by increasing insulin production and lowers glucagon secretion as well as targets areas in the brain that regulate appetite and food intake.
-A small change in the molecule allows the drug to last weeks in our bodies rather than the natural version our bodies make, which lasts Minutes.
+A formulation of GLP-1 weight loss medications is a modified molecule our bodies make, called a GLP-1 analog.
+It works by increasing insulin production, lowering glucagon secretion, and targeting areas in the brain that regulate appetite and food intake.
+A small change in the molecule allows the medication to last weeks in our bodies rather than the natural version our bodies make, which lasts minutes.

 Delays how quickly our stomachs digest food, leading to a feeling of fullness and satisfaction with smaller meal sizes.
 Slows intestinal motility so you will feel fuller longer after meals.
 Lowers blood sugars, in part by reducing the production of sugar in the liver.
 Stimulates insulin secretion by the pancreas.
 Decreases inflammation throughout the body, which leads to Adiponectin release and fat lipolysis.